ludovicchabant/PieCrust2/docs/docs/99_reference/04_templating-data.md

   children of the current page.
 This is only possible for page sources that support hierarchical navigation (but most of those shipping with PieCrust do).

+    * `parent`: Returns the data for a parent page, _i.e._ a page with the same name as the current page's directory name.
+So if the current page is `/foo/bar/something.md`, this would return the data for a page named `/foo/bar.md`.

+    * `ancestors`: Returns a list of data for all parents, all the way to the root.
+In the previous example, this would return `/foo/bar.md` and `/foo.md` (if they exist).

     * `siblings`: Returns a list of the current page's siblings, _i.e._ pages on the same "level" as the current one.